microsoft/MixedRealityToolkit-Unity/Documentation/TeleportSystem/Overview.md

     void OnDisable()
     {
         // Unregistering when disabled is important, otherwise this class will continue
-        // to recieve teleportation events.
+        // to receive teleportation events.
         CoreServices.TeleportSystem.UnregisterHandler<IMixedRealityTeleportHandler>(this);
-    }

-    void Update()
-    {
-        // Do fun stuff in Update
     }
 }
 ```